 Right there you can see this isn’t value for money.
 I could spend my $10 a month elsewhere more productively than having possibly 3 reviews and a bunch of pirates take my book!

-I’ll do my paid version for December, than cancel my subscription.
+I’ll do my paid version for December, then cancel my subscription.
 If I change my mind, I’ll come back and update this review.